TiesdeKok/acctg-579B-python-for-business-research/readme.md

 This is a standalone version of my former ACCTG 579B Ph.D. class.

+A few important notes and caveats:
-You can complete the course at your own pace by following the steps below in chronological order.
-This was a full-credit class, so the time required to complete all the problem sets is between two to eight weeks, depending on how much time you work on it daily.
+- You can complete the course at your own pace by following the steps below in chronological order.
+- This was a full-credit class, so the time required to complete all the problem sets is between two to eight weeks, depending on how much time you work on it daily.
+- The web scraping problem set involves interacting with third parties websites that can change over time.
+If that is the case, you can ignore those parts or complete the spirit of the exercises using a different website.
+- The NLP and ML classes last received a major update in 2021, and they lack a discussion about all the recent developments in that space.
+I have added a few extra of my materials at the end to cover those gaps.
+- Yes, ChatGPT and GPT-4 can solve many of these problem sets for you as they are reasonably straightforward.
+However, for real research projects, you often end up in a scenario where ChatGPT/GPT-4 cannot solve your problem and you need to figure it out yourself.
+You are welcome to use AI coding co-pilots to improve your learning, but by simply copy-pasting things from ChatGPT into Jupyter, you generally don't learn much.
+So be responsible; the ultimate objective is to learn how to use Python, not to solve the problem sets.

 ----